 Work permits for Iraq

-Expats moving to Iraq to take up a job offer will have their employer carry the burden of applying for their visa.
-The employer will act as sponsor for the expat and will need to provide a motivational letter to the Iraq Ministry of Foreign affairs.
+Expats moving to Iraq to take up a job offer will have their employer carry the burden of applying for their work permit.
+The employer will act as a sponsor for the expat and will need to provide a motivational letter to the Iraq Ministry of Labour and Social Affairs.